qt-creator/qt-creator/tests/manual/docker/README.md

   install similar docker images containing Qt, e.g.  darkmattercoder/qt-build

-- Go to Tools -> Options -> Devices, 'Add', 'Apply' for both images.
+- Go to Edit -> Preferences -> Devices, 'Add', 'Apply' for both images.
   Note that the Build container alone is sufficient also to run applications, but using the Run container gives a more restricted setup closer to a real world scenario.